Automatic Segmentation and Visualization of Choroid in OCT with Knowledge Infused Deep Learning: Experiments

 \subsubsection{Evaluation Metrics}

-We employ dice index (DI), intersection-over-union (IOU), average-unsigned-surface-detection-error (AUSDE), accuracy (Acc), and sensitivity (Sen) to quantitatively evaluate the performance of the Bio-Net.
-The DI and IOU show the proportion of the overlap between the segmented choroid region and the ground truth (larger is better).
+We employ dice index (Dice), intersection-over-union (IoU), average-unsigned-surface-detection-error (AUSDE), and thickness difference (TD) to quantitatively evaluate the performance of the Bio-Net.
+The Dice and IoU show the proportion of the overlap between the segmented choroid region and the ground truth (larger is better).
 The AUSDE \cite{xiang2018automatic} represents the pixel-wise mismatch between the segmented choroid boundary and the ground truth (smaller is better).
-Acc and Sen represent the accuracy and sensitivity of the segmentation compared with the ground truth (larger is better).
+We give the AUSDEs of the BM and CSI separately.